kinhikarrishabh/Virtual-Mouse-With-OpenCv/README.md

 		c. pyautogui : Library for Controlling mouse and keyboard

 	2) Hand LandMark Detection
-		a.
-Step 1 : Creates a hands detector using MediaPipe
-		b.
-Step 2 : Processes the captured frame to detect hands
-		c.
-Step 3  : Retrieves the detected hand landmarks
+		Step 1 : Creates a hands detector using MediaPipe Step 2 : Processes the captured frame to detect hands Step 3  : Retrieves the detected hand landmarks

 	3) Mouse Control
 		a.
 Landmark of index fingers (id=8) and thumb (id=4) for mouse control